Composed by Harry Warren (music) and Johnny Mercer (lyric); arranged by Jerry Gray.

 Lastly, the voice we hear when Best is playing his trumpet solo is not that of Buddy Rich.
 Rich had a most distinctive, resonant voice which can be heard on many recordings.
 The voice on this recording does not have any Richian characteristics.

-(1)The original boxed-set issue of LPT-6000 did credit George T. Simon for these liner notes.
+(1)The original boxed-set issue of LPT-6000 did credit George T. Simon for its liner notes.

 Here is a link that examines the musical relationship between Artie Shaw and Buddy Rich.
 It contains several great examples of Buddy’s drumming, which is quite different from George Wettling’s drumming.